elasticio/elasticio.github.io/content/_components/jira-cloud/index.md

 #### Output Metadata

-If object was created, there will be both - `id` and `key`, otherwise depends on input
+If object was created, there will be both - `id` and `key`, otherwise depends on input.
 * **id** - (string, optional): Id Or Key of the object to upsert.
 * **key** - (string, optional): Id Or Key of the object to upsert.